Are You Moving To Kentucky?

 Cost of living

-Kentucky has about a 21% cheaper cost of living than any other state.
+Louisville, KY is -8.8% Lower than the National Average.
 The friendly people and the beautiful countryside make it a desirable place to call home.
-Each of these towns is recognized for the reasonable housing, pleasant environment, and peaceful surroundings
+Each of these towns is recognized for the reasonable housing, pleasant environment, and peaceful surroundings.

 It’s simple economics, folks.
 Good jobs increase median incomes which translate to most people being able to live in our most affordable Kentucky places.
 This is a good thing because Kentucky has a lot to offer.
 They have hip millennial cities like Des Moines and cool college cities like Lexington.